-Syracuse was the first school in the country to offer a bachelor of architecture degree, and since then it has established itself as a top architecture school.
-Due to its reputation, Syracuse's School of Architecture is able to get many well-known architects to give lectures at the school in addition to classes taught by its exemplary faculty.
+Syracuse was the first school in the country to offer a Bachelor of Architecture degree, and since then it has established itself as a top architecture school.
+Due to its reputation, Syracuse's School of Architecture is able to get many well-known architects to give lectures at the school and is renowned for its exemplary faculty.

 Although located in upstate New York, the School of Architecture has several working and teaching spaces in New York City for students to study the architecture of America's largest city.
 There's also a strong study abroad program, and most students spend at least a semester studying at Syracuse's centers in Florence or London.